bgoldman/todo-backend-restify/README.md

 ...then reach out! :)

-Please feel free to create issues on Github and/or fork the repo and make pull requests.
+Please feel free to create issues on GitHub and/or fork the repo and make pull requests.